The Monthly Business Services Indicators

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

-Taiwan’s Service Industry, which began to experience a trade surplus in Q2 2020, has encountered a reversal after 11 quarters.
-In Q1 2023, it has reemerged as a trade deficit, amounting to a deficit of 1.72 billion US dollars.
+Looking at its actual GDP value, Taiwan’s Service Industry, which had enjoyed a rare trade surplus since Q2 2020, has encountered a reversal after 11 quarters.
+In Q1 2023, it has reemerged as a trade deficit, with the total annual service trade deficit amounting to $10.073 billion USD.
+This is equivalent to 10.62% of the total Merchandise Trade Surplus of $94.881 billion USD during the same period.
+The service sector had a $6.306 billion deficit in H1 2024, 13.86% of the $45.482 billion commodity surplus.

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 6.
-Number of the initial acceptance of unemployment benefits (inverted) and the annual growth rate and cyclical trend January 2020 to April 2023
+Number of the initial acceptance of unemployment benefits (inverted) and the annual growth rate and cyclical trend January 2020 to April 2024

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 7.
-Annual changes and cyclical trends in the net entry rate of Employees in the Commercial Service Industry, January 2020 to March 2023
+Annual changes and cyclical trends in the net entry rate of Employees in the Commercial Service Industry, January 2020 to June 2024

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 Figure 8.
-The annual growth rate and circular trend of the Stock Price Index of the commercial service industry, January 2020 to April 2023
+The annual growth rate and circular trend of the Stock Price Index of the commercial service industry, January 2020 to July 2024

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan